Pasek108/PMA-BetterDesigner/README.md

 ## Installation
-1. Download and extract the `v1.1.0.min` zip file.
+1. Download and extract the release zip file.
-2. Navigate to the `v1.1.0.min` folder and copy its contents (`config.header.inc.php` file and `BetterDesigner` folder).
+2. Navigate to the `v1.x.y.min` folder and copy its contents (`config.header.inc.php` file and `BetterDesigner` folder).
 3. Paste the copied contents into your `phpMyAdmin` folder (e.g. `C:\xampp\phpMyAdmin`).

 ## Acknowledgements